WPPX-TV

 WPPX-TV (channel 61) is a television station licensed to Wilmington, Delaware, United States, broadcasting the Ion Television network to the Philadelphia area.
-Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, it broadcasts from a transmitter in Philadelphia's Roxborough neighborhood.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, it broadcasts from a transmitter in Philadelphia's Roxborough neighborhood.

 Channel 61 in Wilmington signed on the air in 1986 as WTGI-TV, the first commercial television station in Delaware since 1958.
 It intended to operate as a general-market independent station but found itself underfunded, as a result of nonexistent carriage on local cable systems, and was forced to switch to home shopping programming to generate revenue.
 From 1988 to 1995, the station operated as a multilingual ethnic broadcaster with Spanish-language programs from Telemundo as well as shows in Italian, Korean, and other languages.
 This ended when Paxson Communications Corporation, forerunner to Ion Media, acquired WTGI-TV and incorporated it into its Infomall TV network, broadcasting infomercials and religious programming; these stations formed the core of Pax TV, predecessor to Ion, in 1998.